jgmotta98/spectral-nexus/doc/docs/index.md

 ---

 **Spectral Nexus** is an interactive tool for identifying chemical compounds based on the weighted analysis of FT-IR (Fourier-Transform Infrared) spectra.
-Designed with accessibility and precision in mind, the platform streamlines spectral analysis, making it easier for users—researchers, students, and professionals alike—to identify pesticide compounds through spectral matching and classification.
+Designed with accessibility and precision in mind, the platform streamlines spectral analysis, making it easier for users to identify pesticide compounds through matching and classification.

 ---